 Tell Ontario’s Minister of Health and Long Term Care, Christine Elliot, that she must implement the recommendations of the task force report, CARE NOW: An Action Plan to Improve Care for People with Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), Fibromyalgia (FM) and Environmental Sensitivities/Multiple Chemical Sensitivity (ES/MCS).

-Today, I’m writing to you as part of an initiative by several groups and collaboratives who have been working for the last decade to get Ontario’s Ministry of Health and Long Term Care to establish services for this huge and growing number of people.
+Today, I’m going to share with you a letter I wrote, as part of an initiative by several groups and collaboratives who have been working for the last decade to get Ontario’s Ministry of Health and Long Term Care to establish services for the more than 740,000 people who, in 2016, have been identified as living with the above conditions.
+Of these, more than half – more than 400,000 in fact – have environmental and chemical sensitivities.
+If you can help – read on – please, please do.

-I bet you had no idea that in 2016, 740,000 Ontarians were living with three devastating, environmentally-linked and complex chronic diseases: ES/MCS), ME/CFS and FM (Fibromyalgia), many with two or three of these at once.
-(2016 Canadian Community Health Survey).
-With annual increases in the tens of thousands for each of the last 10 years, that figure may well have surpassed 900,000 by now.
+I bet you had no idea about the massive number of people living in this province with the three devastating, environmentally-linked and complex chronic diseases whose acronyms are ES/MCS), ME/CFS and FM (Fibromyalgia), many with two or three of these at once.
+Yet such were the findings of the 2016 Canadian Community Health Survey (Statistics Canada).
+With annual increases in the tens of thousands for each of the last 10 years, projected after 2016, that figure may well have surpassed 900,000 by now.

 No-one knows about these figures, because though Ontario has a massive, ballooning, public health crisis, government after government has refused to acknowledge or address it.
 It’s so big, it affects all of us directly or indirectly.
 Every day, more of us succumb.
 And every day, more of us have to find that we are completely without health care for our most difficult and painful health conditions, despite the guarantees of universal health care.